 “Ptooey,” went Epic Khack, not entirely into his gob-spittoon.

-“Italian pork—my friend LeAnn’s dad imports them,” answered Space.
+“Italian pork—my friend LeAnn’s dad imports them,” Space was answering.

 “Am I sensing a certain lack of appreciation here?”
 Tayser wanted to know.